Russ Altman, MD, PhD, CERSI Co-Director

 Bruce A. Donzanti, received his PhD in Pharmacology with a specialty in neuroscience.
 Following early careers in the military and academia, he has spent the past 25+ years in the pharmaceutical industry, holding positions in preclinical research, clinical research, medical affairs, and drug safety which have encompassed a number of therapeutic areas such as neurology, cardiovascular, and oncology.
 Many of these positions have involved global management and his accomplishments have included: directing a clinical development program, completing 3rd party drug safety agreements, licensing due diligence activities, leading/participating in company integration activities, numerous publications and presentations, developing new neuropharmacological techniques, developing global drug safety programs/procedures and participating in many health authority drug safety inspections.
 Currently, he is a Senior Group Director for the Global Pharmacovigilance Innovation Policy and Regulatory Affairs at Genentech/Roche.
 His current focus is on potential utility of artificial intelligence in regulatory and drug safety activities.

 Maurice (Maury) Emery received BS Pharm and PharmD degrees from the University of Minnesota.
 Following graduation, he joined the University of Utah faculty in Pharmacy Practice for 10 years where he attained the rank of Associate Professor with an emphasis in neonatal/perinatal medicine therapeutics.
 After a 3 year position in the post-marketing medical department at Bristol-Myers, he returned to the University of Washington to complete a PhD degree in Pharmaceutics in the laboratory of Ken Thummel.
 Following his completion of the PhD program, he joined Abbott Laboratories in Chicago supporting drug discovery for 4 years.
-Dr. Emery then spent 12 years at Amgen in the pharmacokinetics and clinical pharmacology groups.
-After a very short retirement, he has recently joined Seattle Genetics Clinical Pharmacology Group.
+Dr. Emery then spent 12 years at Amgen and 3 years with the Seattle Genetics Clinical Pharmacology Group.
+After a very short retirement, he joined Esperion Therapeutics to assist with filing an NDA for a novel lipid lowering therapy.
 He has experience across all stages of drug development in the areas of oncology, inflammation, metabolic and cardiovascular therapeutics.
-He currently serves on the Board of Directors for the American Society of Clinical Pharmacology and Therapeutics.
+He is a member of the American Society of Clinical Pharmacology and Therapeutics and has previously sat on their Board of Directors.

 Donna Flesher, PhD, Amgen Inc.